prateekw10/-NCSU-Hyperparameter-Model-Optimization/README.md

 - python main.py hyperband 1
 - python main.py hyperband 2

-The result will be stored in nni-experiments folder.
+The results will be stored in nni-experiments folder.

 ### Project Learnings